JL-III/Theatria/docs/commands.md

     - /cinfo
       - Punch a protected block to view information on it
     - /claim
-      - Claims the chunk you are in for a cost
+      - Claims the chunk you are in for a cost of 1000 Denarii
     - /climits
       - View the number of protections you own, and the number you are allowed to create
     - /cmodify {username}